Computational Life Sciences, Certificate

 Career Outlook

-The computational life sciences certificate program provides students with data interpretation skills and experience using new computational approaches and programs.
-When combined with a major program of study, graduates will be in high demand for roles identifying and interpreting data in a variety of fields, including ecology, medicine, botany, evolutionary biology and animal behavior.
+Graduates of the computational life sciences certificate program have gained data interpretation skills and experience using new computational approaches and programs.
+Graduates who have combined this program with their major program of study are in high demand for roles that involve identifying and interpreting data in a variety of fields, including ecology, medicine, botany, evolutionary biology and animal behavior.

 Advanced degrees or certifications may be required for academic or clinical positions.